 Professional and college reporters training collaboratively for the future of Bay Area journalism.
 Bay News Rising is a project of the Pacific Media Workers Guild made possible by the labor and contributions of its members.

 Project Director and Founder Kat Anderson is Administrative Officer of Pacific Media Workers Guild.
-She is the first lawyer hired by the Guild.
+She is the first lawyer hired onto the staff of the Guild.

 She graduated with a degree in political science from Stanford University and obtained her law degree from University of California Hastings College of the Law.
 She worked in private practice for most of her legal career.

-In 2010, Kat ran for the San Francisco Board of Supervisors.
+Kat has been involved in politics in various ways in San Francisco.
 In 2012, Kat was elected to the Democratic County Central Committee, where she served as Recording Secretary.
 In 2016, Mayor Ed Lee appointed Kat to the San Francisco Recreation and Parks Commission.
+She is also on the Foundation Board of City College.
+Kat is from California and grew up in Little Rock, AR.

 Kat has set up scholarship funds at SFSU and CCSF to support journalism.